GeospatialResearch/Digital-Twins/README.md

 When the installation finishes, Docker starts automatically.
 The whale   in the notification area indicates that Docker is running, and accessible from a terminal.

 ### Instructions to run docker
-1. Copy `template.env` to a file named `.env` and fill in passwords with your choice and fill in API keys from their respective sites.
+1. Copy `.env.example` to a file named `.env` and fill in passwords with your choice and fill in API keys from their respective sites.
 2. Save this file in the directory where docker-compose file is stored.
 3. In the command prompt, switch to the directory where docker-compose file is stored.
 4. Run the below command: